 In fact, Wi-Fi 6E is a foundational generation of Wi-Fi due to its 6 GHz connectivity.
 This means that future Wi-Fi generations like Wi-Fi 7 and Wi-Fi 8 will be built upon the same 6 GHz spectrum foundation that debuted with Wi-Fi 6E.

 The availability of the 6 GHz spectrum represents a crucial milestone in Wi-Fi technology.
 This new spectrum offers faster data speeds, increased capacity, reduced interference, and better latency.
 The next generation, Wi-Fi 7, will build upon this foundation with new technical building blocks, including 320 MHz channels, 4K QAM modulation, multi-link operation (MLO), puncturing, and more.
 These advancements will further enhance the capabilities of Wi-Fi technology and allow for even more efficient and reliable wireless connectivity.

 We have created this infographic to illustrate the technical building blocks of Wi-Fi 7.
-The PDF version of the infographic is available for download via the link below.
 Print it out in full color and display it in your office to keep up-to-date with the latest in Wi-Fi technology.
-Don’t forget to share it with your colleagues and be the first to know about the exciting developments of Wi-Fi 7.
+Don't forget to share it with your colleagues and be the first to know about the exciting developments of Wi-Fi 7.